U.S. Tax Guide for Americans Living in Canada

 You can lower your U.S. bill and avoid dual taxation with certain tax strategies.
 If you were worried about double taxation between the U.S. and Canada, you can relax.
-U.S. citizens working in Canada may take advantage of one of two options, detailed below, to lower their taxes.
+U.S. citizens working in Canada may take advantage of one of two options, detailed below, to lower their taxes:

 Canadian tax-free investments are not tax-free in the United States.
 If you own a Canadian Tax-Free Savings Account (TFSA), Registered Education Savings Plan (RESP), or Registered Disability Savings Plan (RDSP), your contributions can grow tax-free as far as your Canadian taxes are concerned.
 However, your earnings are subject to U.S. taxes, and you may need to report your account as a foreign grantor trust.

 Your Canadian pension and retirement account earnings can be eligible for special treatment.
 Thanks to the U.S. - Canada tax treaty, any benefits paid from the Canada Pension Plans (CPP), Quebec Pension Plan (QPP) and Old Age Security (OAS) pension programs may not be subject to income tax.

-Additionally, the U.S. - Canada tax treaty allows you to defer U.S. tax on undistributed earnings from a Canadian Registered Retirement Savings Plan (RRSP) or Canadian Registered Retirement Income Fund (RRIF) in certain situations.
+Additionally, the U.S./Canada tax treaty allows you to defer U.S. tax on undistributed earnings from a Canadian Registered Retirement Savings Plan (RRSP) or Canadian Registered Retirement Income Fund (RRIF) in certain situations.
 However, while contributions to such accounts are also tax deferred, the RRSP and RRIF are still subject to FBAR and FATCA reporting.